 Firewalls, antivirus software, anti-spyware, and software updates are mandatory precautions for personal computers.
 For business computers, include these standard measures along with supplemental protection.
 A password-protected router, password encryption, and data encryption can secure the network from foreign breaches.
 As agencies rely on a browser to navigate online, ensure the browser mentions the site is secure.
 Log out from the site and close the browser once finished.
 In addition, include special features like phishing software, email antivirus, and web security software similar to Web of Trust.

 View Financial Reports

 Each month, the credit card bill shows up through snail mail.
 View the bill to ensure no transaction is amiss.
-Some credit card companies allow online viewing, so take advantage of this perk.
-Additionally, monitor your company’s bank accounts.
+Some credit card agencies allow online viewing, so take advantage of this perk.
+Additionally, monitor your agency’s bank accounts.
 View activity online and on paper statements.
 Alternatively, Equifax, TransUnion, and Experian each allow one free credit report yearly.
 In total, businesses can view credit reports three times a year.
-All credit report companies offer 24/7 monitoring service access.
-With this feature, the credit companies will email suspicious transactions to you in real time.
+All credit report agencies offer 24/7 monitoring service access.
+With this feature, the credit agencies will email suspicious transactions to you in real time.
 Like confidential files, store financial reports in a secure area and shred unneeded documents.

 Purchase Commercial Insurance

 An unusual yet wise idea is to use business insurance to tackle identity theft.
 Some insurance agencies include identity theft as a rider.
 Others turn identity theft into a separate insurance policy.
 Regardless, identity theft insurance covers expenses paid to reclaim your identity.
 In some cases, identity theft insurance is a service to assist you in recovering identity such as a credit freeze and monitoring assistance.
 Since it varies by the provider, ask your insurance agent if identity theft coverage is included in commercial insurance in Chula Vista.